deepsense-ai/seahorse/docs/bundled_image_overview.md

 ## Overview

 Seahorse is a data analytics platform that allows you to create Spark applications using a web-based interactive user interface.
-Seahorse Bundled Image is a virtual machine containing all necessary components to easily run Seahorse.
+Seahorse Desktop is a bundled image - a virtual machine containing all necessary components to easily run Seahorse.
-The purpose of Seahorse Bundled Image is to present important features of Seahorse rather than production use, this is why it is limited to a single-node Spark cluster.
+The purpose of Seahorse Desktop is to present important features of Seahorse rather than production use, this is why it is limited to a single-node Spark cluster.
 To learn more about scaling up and using Seahorse in production, see the
 <a href="https://seahorse.deepsense.io/enterprise.html">Enterprise</a> page.

 <img class="img-responsive" src="./img/bundled_image_overview.png" />

-### Seahorse Bundled Image Limitations
+### Seahorse Desktop Limitations

 * Max DataFrame size: 500 MB
 * Max number of rows in a DataFrame: 4 M
 * Max number of columns in a DataFrame: 100
 * Max row size: 1 MB

-Above limitations refer only to Seahorse Bundled Image.
+Above limitations refer only to Seahorse Desktop.
 To learn more about scaling up and using Seahorse in production, see the <a href="https://seahorse.deepsense.io/enterprise.html">Enterprise</a> page.

 <div class="contact-block">